 The growth of the upper jaw can indirectly lead to changes in the lower jaw and teeth.
 This happens because the upper teeth will spread out along with the palatal growth, and the pressure of the upper teeth on the lower teeth (for instance, during chewing) will lead to them widening out as well.
 Thus, crowding of the lower teeth may be relieved by a palatal expander for some children.

 After puberty, the palate fuses and expansion becomes more difficult.
-This is why dentofacial orthopedics should be done early enough to avoid complicated orthodontics, the possibility of an additional surgical procedure, and increasing the overall treatment time.
+This is why dentofacial orthopedics should be done early enough to avoid complicated orthodontics, the possibility of an additional surgical procedure and increasing overall treatment time.

-Dentofacial orthopedic treatment works best when it’s done in a younger age group.
-If you or your child’s dentist have any questions about your child’s tooth alignment or jaw development, bring your child in for an orthodontic evaluation.
-The American Academy of Orthodontists recommends that children be evaluated at age 7, so that early treatment can be offered to those children who would benefit from it.
+Dentofacial orthopedic treatment works best when it’s done at a younger age.
+If you or your pediatric dentist has any questions about your child’s tooth alignment or jaw development, bring your child in for an orthodontic evaluation.
+The American Academy of Orthodontists recommends that children be evaluated at age 7, so early treatment can be offered to children who would benefit from it.
 Here at Avenue Orthodontics, we offer a free consultation and initial exam.
 If you’re in the Whitestone area, including Bayside and Queens, we’d love to meet your child, and give you the peace of mind that comes from knowing whether or not your child would benefit from early orthodontic treatment.
 You don’t want to miss the window!